 Drug dosing and selection

-And finally, recommendations for genomic testing from reputable agencies or national guidelines.
+And finally, recommendations for genomic testing from reputable peers, agencies and national guidelines.

 Russ Altman, MD, PhD